Biden to speak about abortion ruling, outline his plans

 “I think that we should have been preparing for far longer than we have been,” McNicholas said.
 “Do I think that they recognize that this a problem?
 Yes.
 Do I think that they’re prepared in this moment?
 No.”

-Associated Press writers Will Weissert, Matthew Daly, Zeke Miller, Lisa Mascaro and Mary Clare Jalonick contributed to this report.
+Associated Press writers Fatima Hussein, Will Weissert, Matthew Daly, Lisa Mascaro and Mary Clare Jalonick contributed to this report.

 Credit: Jacquelyn Martin